 |Daily consumption of vegetables and fruit||0.7|

-High blood lipids (hyperlipidemia) deserves special mention since the condition is very common and easy to treat.
-As noted in Table 1 hyperlipidemia is associated with 3.25 times as a great a risk of acute myocardial infarction.
-Actually, all levels of blood lipids are associated with risk of myocardial infarction.
+High blood lipids (hyperlipidemia) deserve special mention since the condition is very common and easy to treat.
+As noted in Table 1 hyperlipidemia is associated with 3.25 times as great a risk of acute myocardial infarction.
+Actually, all levels of blood lipids are associated with the risk of myocardial infarction.
 The lower the lipid levels, the lower the risk of myocardial infarction.
 Note that blood lipids are actually transported in lipoprotein complexes, which are large spheric complexes consisting of lipids and proteins.
 Lipoproteins are measured to evaluate blood lipid levels.
-There are numerous types of lipoproteins, such as LDL cholesterol, HDL cholesterol, VLDL cholesterol etc. LDL (low density lipoprotein) cholesterol is the most important lipoprotein; the higher the LDL cholesterol, the more aggressive the atherosclerotic process.
+There are numerous types of lipoproteins, such as LDL cholesterol, HDL cholesterol, VLDL cholesterol, etc. LDL (low-density lipoprotein) cholesterol is the most important lipoprotein; the higher the LDL cholesterol, the more aggressive the atherosclerotic process.

 Body Mass Index (BMI) is not as strongly associated with the risk of acute myocardial infarction, as compared with abdominal obesity.
-Psychosocial stress (economic stress, work place stress, depression, domestic stress) are comparable to hypertension and abdominal obesity.
+Psychosocial stress (economic stress, workplace stress, depression, domestic stress) are comparable to hypertension and abdominal obesity.
 Smokers have 2.87 times as great a risk of myocardial infarction, as compared with non-smokers.
 Smoking one to five cigarettes per day increases the risk of infarction by 40%.
-Smoking 20 cigarettes per day increases the risk by 400% (i.e 4 times as great a risk as compared with non-smokers).
+Smoking 20 cigarettes per day increase the risk by 400% (i.e. 4 times as great a risk as compared with non-smokers).

 The ECG in ischemic heart disease